membrane/api-gateway/distribution/examples/loadbalancing/4-xml-session/README.md

 To run the example execute the following steps:

 0. Setup
-   Download the Apache Maven from https://maven.apache.org/download.cgi and unpack it (lets say to C:\work\apache-maven-3.8.6 .
-Let us also say your Java resides in C:\Program Files\Java\jdk-17.0.2 .
+   Download the Apache Maven from https://maven.apache.org/download.cgi and unpack it.
+Let's say to C:\work\apache-maven-3.8.6 .
+Let us also say your Java installation resides in `C:\Program Files\Java\jdk-17.0.2`.

    Execute the following commands:
    ```